-This homemade face mask recipe is perfect for soothing red, irritated skin and to help calm itchy, scaly patches caused by eczema or psoriasis.
+This homemade face mask recipe is perfect for soothing red, irritated skin and helping calm itchy, scaly patches caused by eczema or psoriasis.

-It contains ingredients that are gentle but powerful healers, drawing impurities out of the skin, attracting moisture and softening, breaking up and lifting away dry, dead skin cells.
+It contains ingredients that are gentle but powerful at rejuvenating.
+They draw impurities out of the skin, attract moisture and soften, breaking up and lifting away dry, dead skin cells.

-Oatmeal and aloe vera calm redness and irritation while feeding your skin with healing proteins, amino acids, minerals, vitamins and enzymes.
+Oatmeal and aloe vera calm redness and irritation while feeding your skin with healthy proteins, amino acids, minerals, vitamins and enzymes.

-Chamomile, helichrysum and patchouli essential oils soothe inflammation, reduce problem-causing bacteria, and promote cell renewal so your skin heals faster.
+Chamomile, helichrysum and patchouli essential oils soothe inflammation, reduce problem-causing bacteria, and promote cell renewal so your skin rejuvenates faster.